GRAs and GTAs should sign up for payroll deduction instead of the Georgia Tech Payment Plan.

 When can I enroll?

-Enrollment for Summer 2017 begins May 8th, 2017 through the Final Payment Deadline of May 22nd, 2017.
+Enrollment for Fall 2017 begins August 14th, 2017 through the Final Payment Deadline of August 28th, 2017.
 Please ensure all charges are on your account before enrolling.

 When are the two installments due?

-For Summer 2017, the two installment payments are due June 2nd, 2017 and June 23rd, 2017.
+For Fall 2017, the two installment payments are due September 18th, 2017 and October 16th, 2017.
 At the time of enrollment students/parents are required to set up deduction of installment payments directly from a bank account via ACH or scheduled payments by a major credit card.
 Payments are then automatically drafted from your bank.

 Am I required to wait until my installment is due to pay it?